-To maintain an oxygenated flow in the Darling River through Menindee township, the release of water from lakes Pamamaroo and Menindee is continuing, although volumes were reduced at the end of June 2023 to preserve the water resource stored in the upper lakes.
+To maintain an oxygenated flow in the Darling River through Menindee township, the release of water from the Lake Pamamaroo outlet is continuing, although volumes have been reduced to preserve the water resource in the upper lakes.
+Releases from Lake Menindee have also been reduced to assist in the flow of water from Lake Pamamaroo past Menindee town.